 Store your pickling cucumbers in a cool dark place for up to 5 days before making pickles.

-Slicing cucumbers will taste best right off the vine, but you can store them in the crisper bin of your fridge for up to 7 days, but are best eaten fresh!
+Slicing cucumbers can be stored in the crisper bin of your fridge for up to 7 days, but are best eaten fresh!

 More Garden Inspiration: